 Visual studio code¶

 Visual studio code (VS code) is a powerful IDE for programming that can be used to work on projects.
-It is lightweight and has a lot of features that can help you to develop your codes.
+It is lightweight and has a lot of features that can help you develop your codes.
 It can be configured with CMake Tools extension to enable direct interface with CMake functionalities.

 Visual studio code - Installation¶